MikroElektronika/mikrosdk_click_v2/clicks/smartmic/details.md

 ## Example Description

-> This example demonstrates the use of Smart Mic click board by programming it with 4 different keywords, and then waiting for a keyword event, parsing it and displaying on the USB UART.
+> This example demonstrates the use of Smart Mic Click board by programming it with 4 different keywords, and then waiting for a keyword event, parsing it and displaying on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which programs the device with system config, firmware, and 4 keywords
+> Initializes the driver and performs the Click default configuration which programs the device with system config, firmware, and 4 keywords
 ("Hello VoiceQ","Switch The Light","Next Song","Baidu Yixia") binaries.

 ```c